Goralsth/Spatial-transcriptomics-reveals-molecular-dysfunction-associated-with-cortical-Lewy-pathology/README.md

 MOUSE

-Create a file for storing all mouse GeoMx data and where to set up your r project: here named GeoMx_Mouse GeoMx_Mouse/
+Create a file for storing all mouse GeoMx data and where to set up your r project: Here named GeoMx_Mouse GeoMx_Mouse/

 R.proj
 probe_data_mouse.rds
 ACA_Profile_.csv